-Unfortunately, the student only takes a test once a year, so no single student will ever be assessed against all the content.
-Furthermore, the actual content assessed for an individual student is never made public so we do not know what they understand and what they don’t and nor do the students.
+Unfortunately, the student only takes a test once a year, so no single student will ever be assessed against all of the content.
+Furthermore, the actual content assessed for an individual student is never made public so we do not know what they understand and what they don’t, and nor do the students.
 They know what grade they got but not which questions they answered correctly.
-So, nobody knows in the end what has happened and what was learned.
+So, nobody knows in the end what has happened and what was been learned.

 In the car example, it is like the car being built and sold but the buyer does not know whether it will work or which parts are working.
 So it might be blisteringly fast but there might be no brakes.

 We can add many more dimensions to this.